aerni/statamic-livewire-forms/README.md

 php please livewire-forms:component ContactForm
 ```

-### Render the component
+### Autoloading

-Livewire Forms is smart enough to autoload custom components by matching the class name with the form's handle.
-The following example will look for a `App\Livewire\ContactForm.php` component.
-If there is no class with that name, the default form component will be loaded instead.
+Custom components are autoloaded by matching the class name with the form's handle.
+In the example below, it will try to load the `App\Livewire\ContactForm.php` component.
+If this component doesn't exist, it will fall back to the default form component.

 ```blade
 <!-- Antlers -->